-Confidentiality and Data Protection in relation to Welfare
+6. Confidentiality and Data Protection in relation to Welfare

-The Hall's Data Protection Policy applies at all points during the processes detailed herein.

-However, the Hall will in all cases follow the University's Guidance on Confidentiality in Health and Welfare, which considers disclosure of personal information about students, including special category data about a student's physical or mental health, where welfare staff reasonably believe that a risk of serious harm to the student or others exists.
+- 6.1.
+The Hall's Data Protection Policy applies at all points during the processes detailed herein. - 6.2.
+However, the Hall will in all cases follow the University's Guidance on Confidentiality in Health and Welfare, which considers disclosure of personal information about students, including special category data about a student's physical or mental health, where welfare staff reasonably believe that a risk of serious harm to the student or others exists. - 6.3.
 In general, information relating to the health and welfare of an individual will amount to special category data (as defined in the UK General Data Protection Regulation (UK GDPR)) and must be kept confidential and only disclosed with consent.
-The University's Guidance sets out the basis for dealing with exceptions to that general rule, and therefore where the Hall's Data Protection Policy will be superseded by this Guidance.

-It should be noted that a significant amount of sharing of personal data relating to students is already permitted and envisaged between University departments and Colleges under both the Terms and Conditions of the student's contract with the University (at https://www.ox.ac.uk/students/new/contract) and The student Privacy Notice (incorporated as part of that contract) at https://compliance.admin.ox.ac.uk/student-privacy-policy.
-The Student Privacy Notice was updated in 2020 to clarify limited circumstances in which special category data related to health might be shared even if students have not consented to it (i.e. where there is a risk of serious harm), providing the safeguards within the Student Privacy Notice and this Guidance are followed.
+The University's Guidance sets out the basis for dealing with exceptions to that general rule, and therefore where the Hall's Data Protection Policy will be superseded by this Guidance. - 6.4.
+It should be noted that a significant amount of sharing of personal data relating to students is already permitted and envisaged between University departments and Colleges under both the Terms and Conditions of the student's contract with the University4 and The Student Privacy Notice (incorporated as part of that contract).5 The Student Privacy Notice was updated in 2020 to clarify limited circumstances in which special category data related to health might be shared even if students have not consented to it (i.e. where there is a risk of serious harm), providing the safeguards within the Student Privacy Notice and this Guidance are followed.

-Confidentiality and Ordination Training
+7. Confidentiality and Ordination Training

-This policy additionally notes that the University Guidance refers to "Students on Professional Courses", and states that "Special considerations apply to students on courses leading to qualifications for professions governed by codes of conduct and health intended to protect the public for example, medicine and teaching".2 https://www.ox.ac.uk/sites/files/oxford/field/field_document/SWSS%20Confidentiality%20Statement.pdf.
+- 7.1.
+This policy additionally notes that the University Guidance refers to "Students on Professional Courses", and states that "Special considerations apply to students on courses leading to qualifications for professions governed by codes of conduct and health intended to protect the public for example, medicine and teaching".6 - 7.2.
 Those training for ordination should expect that DDOs, sponsoring Bishops, Directors of Ministry, and the Diocesan Safeguarding Officers of the Oxford, sending, and receiving dioceses, may need to be informed of any incidents or concerns that the Hall has, as relevant/appropriate, and that reports may be kept within a student's personal file.
-The Hall may also seek the advice of Diocesan Safeguarding Officers or other parties when dealing with a risk of serious harm,
+The Hall may also seek the advice of Diocesan Safeguarding Officers or other parties when dealing with a risk of serious harm, - 7.3.
+When considering suspension of studies, ordinands will additionally need to involve their DDO as noted above; Church of England regulations will apply to training and the impact of suspension will need to be addressed.